-Given the uncertainty in respect to the timescales for the preparation of an LAP for Swords, and to ensure this does not hinder any development coming forward, the following revised text for Section 2.4.1 is suggested (additional text in green):
+Draft Plan and has regard to Section 19 of the Planning and Development Act 2000 (as amended).
+Given the uncertainty in respect to the timescales for the preparation of an LAP for Swords (which includes the lands at Fosterstown, and to ensure this does not hinder any development coming forward (in particular in relation to the lands at Fosterstown), the following revised text for Section 2.4.1 is suggested:

 "Following adoption of the Development Plan, a list of LAPs and other strategic plans to be prepared over the lifetime of the Development Plan will be drafted by the Planning Department based on the Council's priorities and subject to resources.

 Pending the preparation of Local Area Plans and other strategic plans for the relevant areas of the County, development at these locations will be guided by the policies and objectives of the County Development Plan and National and Regional Planning Policy and planning applications will be assessed on their merits having regard to the proper planning and sustainable development of the area."

-In addition to the above items, our client made a previous submission on the Draft Plan as part of the consultation in May 2022 and raised serious concerns in respect of the rezoning of part of our client's lands at Fosterstown North from 'RA' Residential Area to 'OS' Open Space.
+As mentioned, our client made a previous submission on the Draft Plan as part of the consultation in May 2022 and raised serious concerns in respect of the rezoning of part of our client's lands at Fosterstown North from 'RA' Residential Area to 'OS' Open Space.
 Whilst there is no proposed change to this zoning as part of the Proposed Material Alterations, the Chief Executive's Report on the Draft Plan Public Consultation states the rezoning corresponds with the Green Infrastructure Report for the 2019 Swords Masterplans and the specific masterplan for Fosterstown.
 As highlighted in the previous submission, it is considered that this is an unreasonable approach and it will result in unnecessary restrictions on open space and vehicular access to our client's lands.
 Such a policy is contrary to the proper planning and sustainable development of the site.
 This is further exacerbated by the above mentioned Proposed Material Alteration which seeks to restrict the density on the subject lands, notwithstanding their location opposite a planned MetroLink station.

 It is respectfully submitted that the approach in respect of the lands at Fosterstown is not justified and is inconsistent with the approach taken by FCC in similar and nearby lands within Swords and the wider County.
 It is inequitable, discriminatory and contrary to proper planning and sustainable development to single out a particular development area for the zoning of part of the development area as open space.
 The burden of such impositions by FCC will be borne by purchasers of residential units on the subject lands and further exacerbate the affordability issues for purchasers as further areas of public open space will have to be provided over and above the zoned Open Spaces areas, in order to meet the Development Plan public open space standards.
-Such an objective is contrary to the proper planning and sustainable development of the site, as noted in the legal opinion by McCann Fitzgerald, "is inconsistent with ministerial guidelines, and its adoption will result in a breach of the Council's obligations under section 28 of the Planning Acts to have regard to ministerial guidelines, and to consider the policies and objectives of such guidelines".
+Such an objective is contrary to the proper planning and sustainable development of the site.

-The de-zoning of the land clearly contravenes a policy and objective of the Development Plans Guidelines (2022) by failing to retain residential zoning on the lands.
+The dezoning of the land clearly contravenes a policy and objective of the Development Plans Guidelines (2022) by failing to retain residential zoning on the lands.
 The Guidelines state at 4.4.1 that 'It is a policy and objective of these Guidelines that zoned housing land in an existing development plan, that is serviced and can be developed for housing within the life of the new development plan under preparation, should not be subject to de-zoning.'
 Planning authorities are required under section 28(1) of the Planning Acts to have regard to Ministerial guidelines in the performance of their functions.